Hurwitz-Ran spaces: Introduction

 \subsection{Outline of the article}

 In Section \ref{sec:fundamentalPMQ} we introduce the notion of nice couple $\fT=(\cX,\cY)$ of subspaces $\cY\subset\cX$ of the closed upper half-plane $\bH$.
-For each finite subset $P\subset\cX$, we introduce several PMQs contained in the fundamental group $\fG(P):=\pi_1(\CmP)$: the most important is $\fQ(P)=\fQ_{\fT}(P)$, which will allow us to define configurations in $\Hur(\fT;\Q,G)$ supported on the set $P$.
-In order to be able later to define a topology on the set $\Hur(\fT;\Q,G)$, we introduce in this section also the notion of (adapted) covering $\uU$ of a finite subset $P\subset\cX$, and associate several PMQs also the datum of a configuration of points $P$ and a covering $\uU$ of it.
+For each finite subset $P\subset\cX$, we introduce the \emph{fundamental PMQ} $\fQ_{\fT}(P)$, arising as a subset of $\pi_1(\CmP)$, which will allow us to define configurations in $\Hur(\fT;\Q,G)$ supported on the set $P$.
+In order to define a convenient topology on the set $\Hur(\fT;\Q,G)$, we introduce also the notion of \emph{covering} $\uU$ of a finite subset $P\subset\cX$, and associate several PMQs also with the datum of a finite set and a covering of it.

-In Section \ref{sec:defnHurPMQ} we recall the definition of Ran spaces.
-We then define $\Hur(\fT;\Q,G)$, for each nice couple $\fT$ and each PMQ-group pair $(\Q,G)$, first as a set and then as a Hausdorff topological space (see Proposition \ref{prop:Hurtopology}).
-Finally, we discuss a variation of the definition, using a contractible subspace $\bT\subset\C$ as ``ambient space'' instead of the entire complex plane.
+In Section \ref{sec:defnHurPMQ} we define the \emph{Hurwitz-Ran space} $\Hur(\fT;\Q,G)$, for each nice couple $\fT$ and each PMQ-group pair $(\Q,G)$, first as a set and then as a Hausdorff topological space (see Proposition \ref{prop:Hurtopology}).
+We also discuss a variation of the definition, using a contractible subspace $\bT\subset\C$ as ``ambient space'' instead of the entire $\C$.

-In Section \ref{sec:functoriality}, after describing functoriality of $\Hur(\fT;\Q,G)$ with respect to morphisms of PMQ-group pairs, we introduce a suitable notion of \emph{morphism of nice couples}, and prove that for two nice couples $\fT,\fT'$ and a morphism of nice couples $\xi\colon\fT\to\fT'$ there is an induced continuous map $\xi_*\colon\Hur(\fT;\Q,G)\to\Hur(\fT';\Q,G)$; we also introduce a notion of \emph{lax morphism of nice couples}, and prove that also a lax morphism $\xi\colon\fT\to\fT'$ induces a continuous map between Hurwitz spaces, provided that $\Q$ is complete.
-Finally, we discuss enriched variations of the above results, for families of (lax) morphisms $\fT\to\fT'$, parametrised by a topological space.